evanshortiss/backstage-agent-from-template/README.md

 # AI Agent Demo for Red Hat Developer Hub

-This demo shows how to use a Red Hat Developer Hub (RHDH) Software Template to invoke an AI Agent via HTTP, passing user context, and returning a result.
+This demo shows how to use a Red Hat Developer Hub (RHDH) Software Template to invoke an AI Agent via HTTP.
+The Agent returns a synchronous reponse acknowledging the request, and later responds with the actual result using the [Backstage Notifications API](https://backstage.io/docs/notifications/).

 ## Contents
-- `agent/`: Python FastAPI server with a Langchain agent (weather lookup example)
+- `agent/`: Python FastAPI server with a Langchain agent (https://weatherapi.com lookup example)
 - `Dockerfile`: Container build for the agent
 - `requirements.txt`: Python dependencies
 - `template.yaml`: RHDH Software Template using `http:backstage:request`
+- `.env.example`: Sample environment variables

 ## Running the Agent Locally